Rob Knox: Arrest and trial of Karl Bishop

 Karl Norman Bishop (born 1987 in Lewisham, Southeast London), from Carlton Road, Sidcup, was charged with the murder.
 He was taken into custody, and remained there until his trial, which began in February 2009.
 Bishop was found guilty of murder on 4 March 2009, and received a life sentence with a minimum of 20 years before being considered for parole.
 Police reported that he showed no remorse for the crime.

 Tribute

 Players of Charlton Athletic and Millwall football clubs wore special kits on 19 December 2009, at The Valley, in honour of murdered local teenagers Knox and Jimmy Mizen, and their supporters.
 The logos of both clubs' shirt sponsors were replaced by the text: "Street violence ruins lives", with the shirts later auctioned to raise funds for the Rob Knox Memorial Fund and the Jimmy Mizen Foundation.
+In 2021, a documentary, (K)nox: The Rob Knox Story, about Knox's life and murder premiered at the London Independent Film Festival, then being released on ITVX.